Suggested links

 Ritalin Statistics

-A 2016 survey revealed that more than 6 million children were diagnosed with ADHD, a condition frequently treated using Ritalin.
+A 2016 survey revealed that more than 6 million adolescents were diagnosed with ADHD, a condition frequently treated using Ritalin.

 Frequently Asked Questions About Ritalin